Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ## Design Considerations
 The decision on which blocks to port into RFNoC hinged on two factors:

 **Frontend proximity:** Porting frontend blocks from software into hardware increases deterministic processing before the datastream falls under the whim of an operating system scheduler.
 RX Filter, FPLL, DC Blocker, and AGC were selected.
+RX Filter minimizes unwanted ISI (intersymbol interference) then oversamples and interpolates the signal, FPLL (frequency and phase locked loop) is used for carrier acquisition, DC Blocker removes unwanted DC components, and AGC (automatic gain control) adjusts amplitudes to a reference value within a desired range.

 **Bottlenecks:** Blocks that have higher consumption of runtime resources or cause buffers to fill are ideal candidates for porting.
 ControlPort Performance Monitor shows runtime consumption is primarily from Viterbi Decoder and secondarily from Reed-Solomon Decoder and top buffer consumption is from RX Filter: